Originally published March 19, 2015 - Updated November 9th, 2018

 - It should be something you have roasted, tasted and enjoyed.
 Nothing means more than sharing something that has really struck you as special.

 - With that, why does it have to be a blend at all?
 If a single origin coffee we offered has been your lightening rod in a cup, why not offer that?
 Maybe you don't need to share every detail with your giftees (do they really care that we graded it as .02 defects per 300 grams?).
-Maybe its better to spare them the minutae, as it can be a turn-off for those not touched with coffee geekery bug.
+Maybe its better to spare them the minutiae, as it can be a turn-off for those not touched with coffee geekery bug.

 - On the flip side, a blend allows you to create something all your own.
 You can read our full article on the logic of blending, but in short, blends allow you to do a couple things.
 First, you can do a melange of different coffees roasted to different levels.
-You could do this with a single orgin coffee too, but this adds a level of autonomy to your roast results.
+You could do this with a single origin coffee too, but this adds a level of autonomy to your roast results.
 Secondly, you can modify the cup profile of a coffee you might really love (like a very bright Kenya for example) and tone it down a bit to please a broader range of palates, like all those relatives who claim to like all coffee and then think it's all weird because it doesn't taste like Maxwell House.
 Well, not much you can do about that...

 - A Few Ideas for Holiday Blending

 Lastly, when I try to share coffee with my neighbors, a lot of special requests filter back over time (ingrates!).
 I get some of, "that coffee was great, we like it darker" (to which I reply, "so does satan.")
 Secondly, people ask if I ever have decaf.
 I don't bring home decaf so no ... but for holidays, especially for after dinner coffee, you can really blow the doors off the barn with some fresh home roasted decaf.
 I mean, considering what the decaf experience usually consists of (ie. the flavor of steeped brown cardboard) a home roast is a quantum leap up.
-(Our custom Swiss Water options from Costa Rica and Ethiopia are sure to impress)
+(Our custom Swiss Water decaf options are sure to impress)

 Thanks for reading this -T.O.